 - No-fault divorce after one spouse’s institutionalization for a mental disorder

-Which approach is best for your divorce depends on your individual situation.
-An experienced divorce lawyer can help you determine how to proceed.
+Which approach is best for your divorce depends on your individual situation, A divorce lawyer can help you determine how to proceed.

 Getting Dependable Legal Help

-If you are considering divorce, it is critical to speak with a divorce attorney who will explain your options and guide you through the process.
+If you are considering divorce, it is critical to speak with a divorce attorney.
+Even persons who are considering an uncontested divorce are strongly advised to seek legal counsel to ensure they understand the process.
+A divorce attorney will explain your rights, advise you on your legal options, and guide you through the process.
 Contact Petrelli Previtera, LLC at 866-465-5395 to schedule a consultation to discuss your rights.